acoustic-content-samples/sample-wch-node-wrapper/README.md

 Current support of authoring APIs is focused on resources, assets, authoring types and search.
 Future updates should allow to create content items, taxonomigites and rendition profiles.

 ### Search

 TODO

+---

 ### Resource

 TODO

+---

 ### Assets

 TODO

+---

 ### Content Types

 TODO

+---

 ### Taxonomies/ Categories

+> `getCategoryTree(categoryId, config)`

+Query method to get the tree of sub categories based on a starting category.
+A good usecase would be to get a whole taxonmy based on the starting category id.
+- `categoryId` - [Required] The ID of the category from where to retrieve the children
+- `config.recurse` - [Optional] If true it will also include children of children, if false only direct childs are returned.
+Defaults to true.
+- `config.limit` - [Optional] How many children are maximal returned.
+Default is *100*.
+- `config.offset` - [Optional] Where to start returning the children.
+Useful to return subtrees.
+Defaults to 0.

+---

 > `createCategory(categoryDef)`